^

 Complications and consequences

-Despite the fact that dissociative identity disorder is recognized as a mental pathology, not everything is clear with it.
-Not only that not all psychiatrists agree with its existence, many consider it a variant of the norm - a kind of existential state.
-Therefore, if the multiplicity of ego states does not cause discomfort for the individual himself and does not lead to the commission of illegal actions, then there is nothing to heal.
+Although dissociative identity disorder is recognized as a mental pathology, not everything is clear with it.
+Not only do not all psychiatrists agree with its existence, many consider it a variant of the norm - a kind of existential state.
+Therefore, if the multiplicity of ego states does not cause discomfort to the individual and does not lead to the commission of illegal actions, then there is nothing to treat.

-At the same time, most of the known multiple personalities were discovered and came to the attention of psychiatrists in connection with the fact that they committed a serious crime.
-Forensic psychiatrists, the subsequent study of these phenomena and their treatment, consider this disorder to be a pathology, moreover, very severe and difficult to treat.
-In the end, a multiple personality begins to have problems with integration in society, which, as practice shows, can lead to extreme manifestations of maladjustment - suicide or a crime against an outsider.
-[12]
+At the same time, most of the known multiple personalities were discovered and came to the attention of psychiatrists due to the fact that they committed a serious crime.
+Psychiatrists involved in forensic examination, subsequent study of these phenomena and their treatment consider this disorder to be a pathology, and a very severe one at that, which is difficult to treat.
+Eventually, multiple personalities begin to have problems with integration into society, which, as practice shows, can lead to extreme manifestations of maladaptation - suicide or a crime against another person. [ 12 ]

-Currently, the diagnosis of multiple personality is carried out according to the ICD-10 and DSM-V criteria, where, with minor differences, it is required that the patient regularly and alternately feel like different personalities (identities) with different individual characteristics, memories, and value systems.
-This is not easy to establish, in addition, each alter-identity has its own mental disorders, and in order to understand this "bouquet" of pathologies, it is required to observe the patient for a number of years.
+Currently, the diagnosis of multiple personality is made according to the ICD-10 and DSM-V criteria, which, with minor differences, require that the patient regularly and alternately feels himself as different personalities (identities) with different individual characteristics, memories, and value systems.
+This is not easy to establish, in addition, each alter-identity has its own mental disorders, and in order to understand this "bouquet" of pathologies, it is necessary to observe the patient over a number of years.

-Various psychological testing methods are used.
-The patient is interviewed according to a rigidly structured interview scheme for the diagnosis of dissociative disorders, proposed by the American Psychiatric Association.
+Different methods of psychological testing are used.
+The patient is interviewed according to a strictly structured interview scheme for diagnosing dissociative disorders, proposed by the American Psychiatric Association.
 Questionnaires are used: dissociative experiences, peritraumatic dissociation.
-The results are assessed on the dissociation scale.
-[13]
+The results are assessed according to the dissociation scale. [ 13 ]

 Differential diagnosis

-Differential diagnosis is carried out with mental illness, in particular, schizophrenia.
-In this case, they rely on specific symptoms, which are not characteristic of dissociative disorders.
-In schizophrenics, a splitting of mental functions is observed, perception, thinking and emotional reactions are impaired, in addition, they perceive the ongoing disintegration of the personality as a result of external influences.
-With multiple personality disorder, independent and rather complex identities are formed, each of which, in a different way, but completely draws its own picture of the world.
-[14]
+Differential diagnostics are carried out with mental illnesses, in particular, schizophrenia.
+In this case, they rely on specific symptoms that are not characteristic of dissociative disorders.
+Schizophrenics experience a split in mental functions, impaired perception, thinking and emotional reactions, in addition, they perceive the ongoing disintegration of the personality as a result of external influence.
+With multiple personality disorder, independent and rather complex identities are formed, each of which, differently, but integrally draws its own picture of the world. [ 14 ]

-Multiple personality disorder is differentiated from religious practices and childhood fantasies that are within the normal range.
+Multiple personality disorder is differentiated from religious practices and childhood fantasies that do not go beyond the norm.

 Who to contact?

-People with this disorder are treated at will, with the exception of cases when one of the identities (usually not the owner) has committed a crime.
+People suffering from this disorder are treated at their own request, with the exception of cases where one of the identities (usually not the host personality) has committed a crime.
 Various methods of psychotherapeutic influence are used - cognitive-behavioral, insight-oriented psychodynamic, family therapy.
-Clinical hypnosis techniques can also be used with extreme caution.
-[15]
+Methods of clinical hypnosis can also be used with extreme caution. [ 15 ]

-Psychiatrists with experience in treating such patients around the world can be counted on one hand.
-Many of them summarized their experience with such patients and shared their treatment methods in books.
-For example, Richard Klaft and Frank W. Putnam describe very similar models and techniques of working in the treatment of multiple personality, which boils down to uniting (integrating) all ego states and merging them with the personality-master.
-Basically, however, it is possible to achieve a significant weakening of the influence of alternative personalities.
-This makes it possible to alleviate the patient's condition, to provide him and those around him with a safe existence.
-The mentioned psychiatrists propose to establish contact with all individuals, referring to the system of identities simultaneously as a whole.
-Then, by fragments, since each identity often includes separate episodes of memories, a holistic picture of the trauma experienced is restored, the events are spoken out, and the connections with the actual personal disconnection are analyzed.
-Conversation takes place with each alter identity, with which (in the presence of others) their and its own merits and demerits are spoken to.
-This allows one to realize that alte identities complement each other, the disadvantages of one are compensated by the advantages of the other.
-This technique allows you to effectively combine ego states into one personality.
-Working with dreams, keeping diaries is also used.
+There are only a few psychiatrists in the world with experience in treating such patients.
+Many of them have summarized their experience working with such patients and shared their treatment methods in books.
+For example, Richard Klaft and Frank W. Putnam describe very similar models and techniques for treating multiple personalities, which boil down to unifying (integrating) all ego states and merging them with the host personality.
+In general, however, it is possible to achieve a significant weakening of the influence of alternative personalities.
+This makes it possible to alleviate the patient's condition and ensure a safe existence for him and those around him.
+The aforementioned psychiatrists suggest establishing contact with all personalities, addressing the system of identities simultaneously as a single whole.
+Then, in fragments, since each identity often has separate episodes of memories, a holistic picture of the experienced psychological trauma is restored, events are spoken out, and connections with the actual personal disunity are analyzed.
+The conversation takes place with each alter-identity, with which (in the presence of others) their own strengths and weaknesses are discussed.
+This allows one to realize that alter-identities complement each other, the weaknesses of one are compensated by the strengths of the other.
+Such a technique allows one to effectively unite ego-states into one personality.
+Work with dreams and keeping diaries are also used.

-Some identities are easier to contact the therapist (Putnam calls them inner helpers).
-The sooner such an assistant is identified, the more effective psychotherapy is.
-Others, on the contrary, are hostile to the host personality, to the treatment, and to other ego states (internal persecutors).
-It is also advisable to identify them as quickly as possible and start working with them.
+Some identities are easier to contact with the psychotherapist (Putnam calls them internal helpers).
+The sooner such a helper is identified, the more effective the psychotherapy is.
+Others, on the contrary, are hostile to the host personality, to treatment, and to other ego states (internal persecutors).
+It is also desirable to identify them as quickly as possible and begin working with them.

 The treatment is long-term, full integration is not guaranteed.
-After unification, continuous post-integration therapy is carried out.
-A possible satisfactory effect is considered the result when the psychiatrist achieves a fruitful conflict-free coexistence and cooperation of all identities.
+After unification, long-term post-integration therapy is carried out.
+A possible satisfactory effect is considered to be the result when the psychiatrist achieves fruitful conflict-free coexistence and cooperation of all identities.

-Drug therapy is used exclusively symptomatically, (for example, antidepressants in severe depression) to alleviate the patient's condition and more fruitful cooperation with him.
+Drug therapy is used exclusively symptomatically (for example, antidepressants for severe depression) to alleviate the patient's condition and ensure more fruitful cooperation with him.

 Prevention

 The origin of this disorder is not entirely clear.
-It was found that most of the known multiple personalities were distinguished by increased self-hypnosis.
-They were born that way, and there's nothing you can do about it.
-However, most people with this trait do not suffer from multiple personality disorder.
+It has been established that most known multiple personalities were distinguished by increased self-suggestibility.
+They were born that way, and there is nothing to be done about it.
+At the same time, most people with this quality do not suffer from multiple personality disorder.

-Chronic psychotrauma received in childhood led to the development of the most severe form of dissociation - in most cases it was sexual and / or physical violence by one of the parents (less often, other family members).
-Such "skeletons in the closet" are usually carefully hidden, and it is not easy to warn them.
+The development of the most severe form of dissociation was caused by chronic psychological trauma in childhood - in most cases, it was sexual and/or physical abuse by one of the parents (less often - other family members).
+Such "skeletons in the closet" are usually carefully hidden, they are not easy to prevent.
 All officially registered persons with this disorder (there are currently about 350 of them) have a history of severe traumatic situations associated with violence.

-Psychiatrists who recognize dissociative identity disorder believe that it is theoretically possible to develop it in the absence of severe psychotrauma in childhood.
-This is also evidenced by the growth in recent years of calls for psychiatric help of various kinds of "multiple personalities".
-In this case, the main role is played by personal predisposition (a tendency to theatricality, fantasizing, self-hypnosis, narcissism), and the provoking factor is the information circulating this topic - books and films about multiple personalities.
-Such a plot is usually a win-win, many authors, both classics and our contemporaries (R.L.
-Stevenson, A. Hitchcock, K. Mooney), have turned to it, works always arouse increased interest and become bestsellers.
-It is impossible to eliminate their influence on predisposed persons.
+Psychiatrists who recognize dissociative identity disorder believe that it is theoretically possible for it to develop in the absence of severe psychological trauma in childhood.
+This is also supported by the increase in the number of people seeking psychiatric help for various types of "multiple personalities" in recent years.
+In this case, the main role is played by personal predisposition (a tendency to theatricality, fantasizing, self-hypnosis, narcissism), and the provoking factor is information that discusses this topic - books and films about multiple personalities.
+Such a plot is usually a sure thing, many authors, both classics and our contemporaries (R.L.
+Stevenson, A. Hitchcock, K. Muni) have addressed it, the works always arouse increased interest and become bestsellers.
+It is impossible to eliminate their influence on predisposed individuals.

-The cases of complaints, which have become more frequent in recent years, raise doubts about the validity of the diagnosis among serious clinicians - experts in the field of this pathology.
-In addition, there is a widespread belief in the West that multiple personality is not a disease.
-This is an existential state that does not need to be prevented or treated, at least as long as it does not cause discomfort in the host personality and is not socially dangerous.
+The cases of complaints, which have become more frequent recently, raise doubts about the validity of the diagnosis among serious clinicians - experts in the field of this pathology.
+In addition, in the West there is an opinion that multiple personality is not a disease.
+It is an existential condition that does not need to be prevented or treated, at least until it causes discomfort to the host personality and is not dangerous in a social sense.

-Based on the above, prevention of the development of multiple personality disorder is a socio-psychological problem of eliminating child abuse that has not yet been resolved in any country in the world.
+Based on the above, the prevention of the development of multiple personality disorder is a socio-psychological problem of eradicating child abuse that has not yet been solved in any country in the world.

 Forecast

-First, the diagnosis and then the treatment of dissociative identity disorder lasts for years, often consultations with a psychotherapist are necessary for the patient for life.
-The goal of psychotherapy is the reintegration of different identities into a single normally functioning personality is not always achieved, the absence of conflict between ego states and cooperation between them is considered a satisfactory result, that is, a stable and normally functioning multiple personality that does not experience psychological discomfort.
+First, diagnosis and then treatment of dissociative identity disorder lasts for years, often the patient needs psychotherapist consultations for the rest of his life.
+The goal of psychotherapy - reintegration of different identities into a single normally functioning personality is not always achieved, a satisfactory result is considered to be the absence of conflict between ego states and cooperation between them, that is - a stable and normally functioning multiple personality that does not experience psychological discomfort.